Specialist mortgage advice

 What fees should I expect on a 100% LTV mortgage?

 Fees vary widely.
+Skipton’s current Track Record products carry no product or completion fee, and Metro Bank charges no product fee and no valuation fee.
 Hanley Economic has no application or arrangement fee (valuation only).
-Melton charges a £199 application fee but pays £199 cashback, so the net is zero.
-Skipton totals around £1,495 across application and completion.
-April is £195 application plus £995 completion (£1,190 total), and the £995 can be added to the loan.
+Melton charges a £199 application fee but pays a separate £199 cashback, with a free valuation, so the net is zero.
+April is £195 application plus £995 completion (£1,190 total); at 100% LTV the £995 cannot be added to the loan and must be paid separately.

 Can I overpay a 100% LTV mortgage?